 Once you have your supplies ready, you can start on the simple steps to sanitation!

-First, make sure you switch off the water heater and allow it to cool before you drain the fresh water system of your RV to prevent damage to the heater.
+The first thing you want to do is make sure you switch off the hot water heater and allow it to cool before you drain the fresh water system of your RV to prevent damage to the heater.

 A water pump may come in handy to ensure that all the water is drained out.

-Add Bleach to the RV Fresh Water System
+Step 2: Add Bleach to the Fresh Water System

 Add about 1/4 cup of bleach per 15 gallons of water in the RV tank.

-Avoid adding the bleach to the freshwater tank of the vehicle directly.
+Avoid adding the bleach to the RV’s water tank directly.

 Instead, dilute it by adding the bleach to at least one gallon of water before putting it into the system.

-Using a funnel to pour the water-bleach cleaning solution into the freshwater tank can help make the job a little easier.
+Using a funnel to pour the water-bleach cleaning solution into the fresh water holding tank can help make the job a little easier.

 If possible, take your RV for a drive.
 This will help the bleach water splash around in the tank and ensure that even the top gets a good cleaning.

 After your drive, turn on all the faucets to allow the solution to run through and sanitize each faucet and the shower.
-Check each faucet, you should notice a bleach smell.
+Check each faucet, you should be able to smell bleach slightly.

 Let the water run for a few minutes and then be sure to turn the faucets off after a thorough circulation of water.

-Circulating the bleach solution through the freshwater system of your RV for a little while is not quite enough to perform a complete sanitization.
+While circulating the bleach solution through the freshwater system of your RV is a great start, it is not quite enough to perform a complete sanitization.

-It’s best if you can let the cleaning solution sit in the system for at least 4-12 hours.
+So, it’s a good idea to let the cleaning solution sit in the system for at least 4-12 hours if you can.

-After the bleach solution has been flushed through the faucets and sat for many hours, it’s time to drain the water.
+After the bleach solution has been circulated through the faucets, jostled around on your drive, and sat for many hours, it’s time to drain the water.

 After the water has been drained, you’ll want to add fresh water into the system and circulate it throughout using a water pump.

-Flush the system with all the faucets open to until you no longer smell the bleach.
+Flush the system with all the faucets open until you no longer smell bleach.

-After you have flushed the system a few times, it’s recommended to replace any water filters, followed by letting the system start fresh with the water heater turned on.
+After you have flushed the system a few times, it’s recommended to replace any water filters, followed by filling the system and starting fresh with the water heater turned on.

-Well, that’s the basic steps needed to sanitize your RV water tank so that you can have fresh, clean water that is safe to drink and has no yucky odor.
+Well, those are the basic steps needed to sanitize your RV water tank so that you can have fresh, clean water that is safe to drink and has no yucky odor.

-Sanitizing and disinfecting your RV water tank every six months is often recommended.
+Sanitizing and disinfecting your RV water tank every six months is often recommended (be sure to check your owner’s manual for instructions specific to your make and model!),

 However, you may need to follow a more regular schedule if you are not using your RV or the water system regularly.

-If you suspect any issue with water quality, notice an odor (a common one is a rotten egg smell) or find out that the water in your tank was under a boil advisory due to contaminants, you will definitely want to empty, disinfect, and sanitize your RV tank and water system.
+If you have just purchased your RV, suspect an issue with water quality, notice an odor (a common one is a rotten egg smell), or find out that the water in your tank was under a boil advisory due to contaminants, you will definitely want to empty, disinfect, and sanitize your RV tank and water system.

 A Few Last Tips…

-Don’t ever attempt to sanitize the water tank and lines with water that’s not safe for consumption.
+Don’t ever attempt to sanitize the water tank and lines with water that’s not safe for consumption, that’s just a bad idea.

-Also, be sure to flush the water heater out before sanitizing the RV water tank.
+Also, it’s important to remember to flush the water heater out before sanitizing the RV water tank.
+You don’t want contaminated water recirculating through the sanitized system!

-That’s all there is to sanitizing your RV water tank.
+That’s all there is to sanitize your RV water tank.
 Easy, right?!

-Well, I hope that this info was helpful and you feel confident enough to get out there and get the job done.
+Well, I hope that this info was helpful and you feel confident enough to get out there and get the job done before your next camping trip.
 Good luck!